pkoltermann/social-icons-widget/readme.md

 Custom Icons
 ------------

 Custom icons are easy to add.
 To enable them, select "Custom" from the Icon Type dropdown in the widget settings.
 In the directory of your active theme, create a folder titled `social_icons`.
+Within that directory, add folders titled `small`, `medium`, and `large` for each icon size you wish to use.
 Add your icons in .gif, .jpg, .jpeg, or .png format, using the name of the ID in the $social_accounts array (details above).

 Icons
 -----